Home

 Bible Study Online

-Esau's grandfather Abraham, also had these concerns, when it came to his son Isaac, marrying into the Canaanite nation.
-For Abraham had also noted, that the Canaanites had become idolatrous, and wicked as a people.
-This is the main reason, why Abraham had given his chief servant Eliezar, strict instructions -- that he was not to go, and find Isaac a wife from amongst the Canaanites.
+Now because of this, Esau's grandfather Abraham -- also had concerns, when it came to his son Isaac, marrying into the Canaanite nation.
+For Abraham had also noted, that the Canaanites had become idolatrous, and a very wicked people.
+Know that this is the main reason, why Abraham had given his chief servant Eliezar, strict instructions?
+For these instructions, informed Eliezar -- that he was not to go, and find Isaac a wife, from amongst the Canaanites.

 Bible Study Online

-Now Isaac was a faithful man, who had a strong relationship with the one true God.
-With all the great blessings that Isaac's household had experienced, because of his relationship with the Lord -- I just can't see Esau, not knowing God's expectations of him.
-Be as it may, Esau goes against the Abrahamic covenant, and marries into the Canaanite family, which was idolatrous and wicked.
-It was for this reason, that Esau's marriage, had grieved his parents -- Isaac and Rebekah so much so.
+Now Isaac was a faithful man, who had a strong relationship with the Almighty God.
+And make no mistake, with all the great blessings that Isaac's household had recently experienced, because of his relationship with the Lord.
+And personally -- I just can't see, how Esau didn't know about God's high expectations of him, and his father's household overall?
+Nonetheless, Esau goes against the Abrahamic covenant, by marrying into the idolatrous, and wicked Canaanite family.
+And it would be for this reason -- that Esau's actions, and marriage, had grieved his parents Isaac and Rebekah.

-Esau would still be Isaac's favorite between the two boys in which Esau would keep his relationship with his father close.
-But will it be enough for Esau to stay within the provisions of the Abrahamic Covenant that God had bestowed on Abraham's future generations?
+Now in spite of Esau's recent actions, he would still be Isaac's favorite between the two boys.
+And to be clear, Esau did keep a close relationship with his father.
+However, will his close relationship with his father -- be enough for Esau, to stay within the provisions of the Abrahamic Covenant, that God had bestowed on Abraham's future generations?

 Related - Bible Study Online Articles - Links